 Tinplate baking tins, ceramic dishes and glass dishes extend baking time and mean that the baked item will not brown evenly.
-If you wish to bake using these baking tins/dishes and using top/bottom heating, slide in the tin/dish at level 1.

 The baking tins must be resistant to heat and steam for use in steam-assisted baking.

 Greaseproof paper

 Only use greaseproof paper that is suitable for the selected temperature.
 Always cut greaseproof paper to size.